manassaloi/manassaloi.github.io/_posts/2021-03-24-ola-growth.markdown

 title:  "How to grow Ola"
 ---

-Disclaimer: I don't have any inside info of Ola.
-This is a basic framework for growing any on demand ride hailing product.
+**Disclaimer:** I don't have any inside info of Ola.
+This is a basic framework for growing any on-demand ride hailing product.

 If I was the CEO of Ola, here is how I would think about growing Ola's revenue.
 Growth can either be [1% experiments or big bets](https://manassaloi.com/2020/12/17/experiments-bigbets.html), but finally it all boils down to the following framework.
 Don't bother about the exact ideas below.
 Those are just placeholders.

+Let's start.

 Revenue growth = Order Growth * Ticket size expansion